-- They must have sufficient bulk capacitance to sustain the output voltage during a load transient while the output inductor current is slewing to the value of the load transient, - The ESR must be sufficiently low to meet the desired output voltage ripple due to the output inductor current, and - 3.
-The ESR zero should be placed in a rather large range, to provide additional phase margin.
+They must have sufficient bulk capacitance to sustain the output voltage during a load transient while the output

+- inductor current is slewing to the value of the load transient. - The ESR must be sufficiently low to meet the desired output voltage ripple due to the output inductor current, and - 3.
+The ESR zero should be placed, in a rather large range, to provide additional phase margin.

-The recommended output capacitor value for the ISL6402A is between $150\mu F$ to $680\mu F$, to meet stability criteria with external compensation.
+The recommended output capacitor value for the ISL6440 is between $150\mu F$ to $680\mu F$, to ensure stability when using the components in the typical application schematic.
+Use of aluminum electrolytic, POSCAP, or tantalum type capacitors is recommended.
 Use of low ESR ceramic capacitors is possible but would take more rigorous loop analysis to ensure stability.